toastbomb/hellacharisma.github.io/index.md

 To change to Downtown I'd take "125689526" from the end of the link.
 Enter "rcon changelevel 125689526" into the console while connect to the server.
 ```

-## How do I setup a 10 man?
--Type "!setup" in chat